amitmerchant1990/glyphilectron/README.md

 *Or*

-Clone this repository, and run
+Clone this repository, and run.

 ```
 $> cd PATH-TO-GLYPHILECTRON